twobeers75/TRANSECT/README.md

 python3 -m pip install -r pip_requirements.txt
 ```

 Install R, the "pacman" package and Bioconductor specific packages.
+You can skip this step if you already have R.

 There are many wikis on how to install R on Ubuntu, [here](https://www.digitalocean.com/community/tutorials/how-to-install-r-on-ubuntu-22-04) is just one (specifically for Ubuntu 22.04)